PipedreamHQ/docs/docs/notebook/destinations/snowflake/README.md

 # Snowflake

-[Snowflake](https://www.snowflake.com/) is a cloud data warehouse built for performance and usability.
-Pipedream supports streaming JSON to Snowflake using the `$send.snowflake()` method from any [code cell](/notebook/code/), or using the **Send to Snowflake** destination.
-We've made streaming JSON to Snowflake as easy as possible so that you can focus on your application logic and analysis in Snowflake.
+[Snowflake](https://www.snowflake.com/) is a cloud data warehouse built for performance and ease-of-use.
+Pipedream makes it easy to stream JSON to Snowflake for free, and you can get started in just a few minutes.

-Pipedream is [free](/pricing/) to use for delivering data to Snowflake, but you'll incur costs in Snowflake for the data you store there, and for the [Snowpipe streaming service](https://docs.snowflake.net/manuals/user-guide/data-load-snowpipe-billing.html) we use to send data to your Snowflake account.

 [[toc]]